dekoza/mtgpl/comprules.rst

 712.2
 -----
-One card (Word of Command) allows a player to control another player for a limited duration.
+One card (:mtgtip:`Word of Command`) allows a player to control another player for a limited duration.

 .. _mtgcr-712-3: